davidBelanger/torch-util/README.md

 Our preprocessing and model training fit together such that they jointly support the following two options

 ### Sentence Labels vs. Token Labels:###
- * if 0, then we assume that we have annotation at the sentence level.
+ * If using sentence labels, there is a single categorical annotation for the whole sentence.
- * if 1, then we assume that the annotation is at the token level (eg. for tagging tasks).
+ * If using token labels, there is a single categorical annotation per token.

 ### Word Embeddings vs. Token Feature Embeddings: ###